Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Introduction

-where the short rate $r$ is constant, $X\left( t\right) =m\left( t\right) + \tilde{X}\left( t\right) $ with $m$ an arbitrary continuous deterministic function on $[0,T]$ (the mean function), and $\tilde{X}$ is a continuous centered Gaussian process on $[0,T]$ independent of $W$, with arbitrary covariance $Q$.
-Note that it is not assumed in (\ref{E:mart}) that the process $X$ is a solution to a stochasic differential equation as is often assumed in classical stochastic volatility models.
-A well-known special example of a Gaussian volatility model is the Stein-Stein model introduced in \cite{SS}, in which the volatility process $X$ is the so-called mean-reverting Ornstein-Uhlenbeck process satisfying
+Note that it is not supposed in (\ref{mart}) that the process $X$ is a solution to a stochasic differential equation as is often assumed in classical stochastic volatility models.
+A well-known special example of a Gaussian stochastic volatility model is the Stein-Stein model introduced in \cite{SS}, in which the volatility process $X$ is the mean-reverting Ornstein-Uhlenbeck process satisfying

 where $m$ is the level of mean reversion, $\alpha $ is the mean-reversion rate, and $\beta $ is level of uncertainty on the volatility; here $Z$ is another Brownian motion, which may be correlated with $W$.
 In the present paper, we adopt an analytic technique, encountered for instance in the analysis of the uncorrelated Stein-Stein model by this paper's first author and E.M.
 Stein in \cite{GS} (see also \cite{G}).